jomjohn/drill/_docs/sql-reference/sql-commands/090-show-databases-and-show-schemas.md

----
-title: "SHOW DATABASES and SHOW SCHEMAS"
+# SHOW DATABASES and SHOW SCHEMAS
-date:
-parent: "SQL Commands"
----
 The SHOW DATABASES and SHOW SCHEMAS commands generate a list of available Drill schemas that you can query.

 ## Syntax